January 25, 2018

 ______If you have a business (Sch.C or LLC).
 Please print out before you arrive for your appointment a profit & loss statement and a balance sheet.

-______With this being the third year for Obamacare and it takes extra time, please let us know so that we can schedule you accordingly.
+______With this being the fourth year for Obamacare and the extra time it takes, please let us know so that we can schedule you accordingly.
 If you don’t have health insurance or you have insurance through the Marketplace, there are additional forms to fill out to make sure you got the correct subsidy or see if you were overpaid.
 If you have dependents who worked part time, we will need to know their income as well, so bring their W-2’s with you.
-We will need the form 1095-A from the Marketplace which has to be sent out by January 31 in order to complete your returns.
+We must have the form 1095-A from the Marketplace which has to be sent out by January 31 in order to complete your returns.
 You will also need the 1095-C from your employer letting us know what coverage you had and for what months.
-This area is very complicated and time consuming.
-We need time to complete in one sitting.
+This area is very complicated and time consuming – extra time is needed to complete in one sitting.
+Additional fees will now be charged for any re-dos.

 ______EXTREMELY IMPORTANT: All tax returns and work prepared by my company and myself must be paid for when completed and picked-up.
 There will be no exceptions to this rule.
 We will be accepting Debit and Credit cards this year as well as several main banks within walking distance of the office.
 There will be a 5% processing fee assessed for all Debit and Credit card charges.